tnnovak/Vampire-FB5-DCS-Mod/README.md

 ## Weapons controls

-Switch Master weapons ON
+* Switch Master weapons ON
-Select Bombs or Rockets on B/R switch
+* Select Bombs or Rockets on B/R switch
-Select mode on Salvo mode switch (for rockets only): single or all
+* Select mode on Salvo mode switch (for rockets only): single or all

 Turn gunsight ON on the gunsight ON/OFF sight
 Move sight:
-up/down --> LCtrl + I, LCtrl + M
+* up/down --> LCtrl + I, LCtrl + M
-left / right --> LCtrl + I, LCtrl + M
+* left / right --> LCtrl + I, LCtrl + M

 Adjust gunsight size in the gunsight dial on the device front

-Flight controls
+## Flight controls

-Pitch TRIM
+Pitch TRIM (check trim indicator, left side of the Gunsight):
+* , Trim UP
+* .
+Trim Down

-Other controls
+## Other controls

+LShift + S: Hide stick (usefull to check center fuel tank indicator behind the stick)